doasync/eslint-config-airbnb-standard/README.md

 for /f usebackq %F in (`npm bin -g`) do mklink /D "%F/../eslint" "%cd%/node_modules/eslint"
 ```

-Check this with:
+FYI: These commands create a symlink for `eslint` installed in `node_modules`

+Then check eslint version with:
 ```bash
 eslint -v
 ```

-FYI: This command creates a symlink for `eslint` installed by `npm install`

 ### WebStorm